sketchomania/googlekeepclone/README.md

 ### 📌 Priority

 - Make Readme
 - note update
-- show labels in label tab
+- show all notes when clicked on a label
-- {note, label}: update feature
+- {label}: update feature
 - search
 - note modal close when clicked outside note modal (behavior)
 - docker integration
-- ✅ Cleanup functions, check if it can be used
+- Cleanup functions, check where it can be used

 ### Web